 - Show Slide #21: Steps to Prevent Infection During Oral Hygiene (cont.) - Encourage the individual to brush to the best of his or her ability.
 Then finish the job, if necessary. - If the individual flosses, do not use that floss on another individual. - Once the gloves have been on the toothbrush or in the individuals mouth, there are only two places where the gloves can be: - In the mouth of the individual who is being helped - In a trash can - If the oral hygiene session is interrupted, remove the gloves, put them in the trash can, and put on a new pair when the session is resumed. - Throw cups that are used for the individual to rinse and/or to clean the toothbrush in the trash can. - Have the individual wipe their mouth and throw the tissue in the trash can.

-Steps to Prevent Infection During Oral Hygiene 1.
-Put out supplies 6.
-Rinse.
-2. Wash hands 7.
-Return supplies to container.
-3. Put on protective syewers and 8.
-Remove disposable gloves.
-4. Make sure supplies 9.
-Put supplies away, are in reach.
-5. Start brushing YEAR ONE 21
+Oral Hygiene 1.
+Put out supplies.
+6. Rinse.
+2. Wash hands.
+3. Put on protective eyewera and 6.
+Remove disponable gloves.
+6. put supplies are in reach.
+4. Make sure supplies are in reach.
+5. Start brushing.